jessvanos/ab-net-zero-grid-model/README.md

 -   *day1* : Plots output for a single day given the case study.

+-   *day2* : Plots output for a single day given the case study, formated for comparison.

 -   *Stor1* : Weekly storage output.

 -   *Stor2* : Weekly storage output with pool price overlaid.